Sky Hopinka

-Sky Hopinka (born 1984) is a Native American visual artist and filmmaker who is a member of the Ho-Chunk Nation and a descendant of the Pechanga Band of Luiseño people.
-Hopinka was awarded a MacArthur Foundation Grant in 2022.
+Sky Hopinka (born 1984) is an American visual artist and filmmaker who is a member of the Ho-Chunk Nation and a descendant of the Pechanga Band of Luiseño people.
+Hopinka was awarded a MacArthur Fellowship in 2022.

 Early life and education

 Hopinka was born in Ferndale, Washington, and moved to Southern California as a teenager.

 Hopinka's undergraduate education was at Portland State University (PSU), where he became interested in documentary film.
 He received a Bachelor of Arts in liberal arts.
 While at PSU, he started to take interest in Indigenous language revitalization.

 In 2013 he moved to Milwaukee, Wisconsin, the homeland of the Ho-Chunk Nation, and enrolled at the University of Wisconsin-Milwaukee where he received a Master of Fine Arts degree in film, video, and new genres.

 Career

 Hopinka's work deals with personal interpretations of homeland and landscape; the correlation between language and culture in relation to home and land.
-Hopinka has said: “Deconstructing language [through cinema] is a way for me to be free from the dogma of traditional storytelling and then, from there, to explore or propose more of what Indigenous cinema has the possibility to look like.”
+Hopinka has said: "Deconstructing language [through cinema] is a way for me to be free from the dogma of traditional storytelling and then, from there, to explore or propose more of what Indigenous cinema has the possibility to look like."

-His film and video work has been featured at Media City Film Festival, the Museum of Modern Art, New York, the Walker Art Center, the Tate Modern, the Whitney Biennial, Hessel Museum of Art at Bard College, Sundance Film Festival, ImagineNATIVE Film and Media Arts Festival, Toronto International Film Festival, Ann Arbor Film Festival, New York Film Festival, among others.
+His film and video work has been featured at Media City Film Festiva, the Museum of Modern Art, New York, the Walker Art Center, the Tate Modern, the Whitney Biennial, Hessel Museum of Art at Bard College, Sundance Film Festival, ImagineNATIVE Film and Media Arts Festival, Toronto International Film Festival, Ann Arbor Film Festival, New York Film Festival, among others.

-Hopinka organized a film program called What Was Always Yours and Never Lost focused on Indigenous experimental cinema.
+Hopinka organized a film program called What Was Always Yours and Never Lost focused on indigenous experimental cinema.
 The film series began in 2016 and was later shown at the 2019 Whitney Biennial.